peter88213/nv_character_counter/README.md

 The [novelibre](https://github.com/peter88213/novelibre/) Python program helps authors organize novels.

-*nv_character_counter* is a plugin that repaces novelibre's built-in word counter with a character counter.
+*nv_character_counter* is a plugin that replaces novelibre's built-in word counter with a character counter.

 ## Requirements